Meet the folks who make up the YI team! See below for our staff bios, and for a full directory list, please click here.

 She/Her/Hers

-Satra D. Taylor is the Director of Higher Education Policy and Advocacy at Young Invincibles, leading the overall strategy and positioning on higher education and workforce issues.
+Satra D. Taylor is the Director of Higher Education & Workforce Policy and Advocacy at Young Invincibles, leading the overall strategy and positioning on higher education and workforce issues.
 Satra is an experienced equity advocate, levering policy, partnerships, and research as levers for social change in higher education.
 Satra is skilled in engaging coalitions, managing collective investments, public speaking, writing for diverse audiences, and equity-focused policy analysis.

 In Satra’s previous role, she worked with the Executive team to focus the organization on executing the demands of now, not just on strategic planning for tomorrow.
 Additionally, Satra previously led policy strategy for a national policy and advocacy organization, culminating in the restoration of Pell grants for incarcerated students.